cran/BayesianNetwork/README.md

 * Incoming arcs
 * Outgoing arcs

-Select a node measure in the Node Control box and the result will be displayed in the Node Measure box.
+Select a node measure in the Controls box and the result will be displayed in the Node Measure box.

-The Network Control box contains different options for displaying hierarchical clusters/dendograms for the network.
-Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the Network Measure box.
+The Controls box also contains different options for displaying hierarchical clusters/dendograms for the network.
+Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the Adjacency Matrix box.

 ![Measures](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Measures.PNG?raw=true)

-## Simulation
+## Editor

-Finally, click Simulation in the sidepanel in order to simulate data from the network for future use.
-Simply enter the sample size *N* in the Network Simulation box and click Download in order to download a random sample of data from the Bayesian network.
+Finally, click Editor in the sidepanel in order to bring up the interactive code editor.
+Some example markdown is automatically displayed in the Editor box.
+Click the Run button to knit the code and the resulting report will be displayed in the body of the app.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Simulation.PNG?raw=true)

-## Future Work
-This package is very much still in development and mutiple improvements are planned, including:
-* Bayesian Inference
-* Expert Kowledge

 Please let us know if there are things you would like to see added (or problems with the app!) by opening up an issue using the GitHub issue tracker at [https://github.com/paulgovan/BayesianNetwork/issues](https://github.com/paulgovan/BayesianNetwork/issues)